Application procedure for applicants from outside the EU/EEA

 I complete my bachelor's degree in June next year, can I get a conditional offer of admission?

-Unfortunately UiB does not offer conditional admission for applicants from non-EU/EEA countries, due to regulations by the immigration authorities.
+Unfortunately, UiB does not offer conditional offers of admission for applicants from non-EU/EEA countries, due to regulations by the immigration authorities.
 This means that we will only process your application if all the required documents are uploaded in your application by the relevant documentation deadline.

 The application portal (Søknadsweb) - login and apply